Rob North

 Rob North is an American politician.
 He serves as a Republican member for the Addison-3 district of the Vermont House of Representatives.

 North was born in Lafayette, Indiana, but grew up and graduated high school in New Jersey.
 Rob earned a Bachelor of Engineering degree from Duke University and a Master of Engineering degree from Rensselaer Polytechnic Institute.
 Afterwards, he worked for Honeywell for five years designing a control system for Space Station Freedom, and then moved to Vermont to work for Collins Aerospace in Vergennes (then called BF Goodrich).
 North currently resides in Ferrisburgh.

+He competed for the same district in the 2022 election, but lost with 21.9% of the vote.